Write a function multiply_letters(a_phrase,

 Don't forget, you can multiply a string by an integer.

-Write a function sum_integers(maximum_integer)
+Write a function sum_integers(maximum_integer), which takes

 an integer as a parameter.
 This function should print the sum of